SALE 50% OFF

 • Included: carry bag, hand pump, 2 removable fins, alum bench, pedal drive and rotomolded mount for it.

-• NOT INCLUDED: kayak paddle, beach chair, fishing rod holders.
+• NOT INCLUDED: beach chair, fishing rod holders.

 • WARNING!
 Please read below for important notices.